roxgib/anki-contanki/README.md

 ## Testing
 I'm now looking for beta testers - download the latest beta release and let me know how it goes.
 Please report all issues on the GitHub issue tracker.
 Reports about bugs on Windows or when using an Xbox controller are particularly welcome as I have been testing almost exclusively on Mac using a DualShock 4 up to now.

-Support is provided for 2.1.45 and above, but please note the version specific issues below.

 If you encounter an issue, let me know what you were trying to do, what platform and controller you're using, and the text of any error or message your receive.
 Please take note of the known issues and don't report anything listed there.
 Suggestions are also welcome, and should also be raised on the issue tracker.